 Could They Have Been?

 After I watched the movie and checked out the book, Frank’s comments about “being a guest of your CIA” and “being treated very well by them,” began to ring bells.
 Clive’s obvious discomfort at what Frank was saying made them ring even louder.
-And Frank’s apparent knowledge of my unusual past cranked them to near-deafening.
+And Frank’s seeming knowledge of my very unusual past cranked them to near-deafening.

 So were he and Clive among those “guests of the CIA?”
 And while Frank sat nearly elbow-to-elbow with me in the restaurant, did movies of my surreal life play in his head?
 Or– perhaps more concerning– did he “hear” my negative thoughts when he and Clive first sat beside us?
 If so, he obviously didn’t hold a grudge.